 - Boost the immune system at the time of vaccination with certain foods, supplements and essential oils.

 Additional resources are listed at the end of the vaccine chapter of book #2 on this list, but the following two books are the ones I’ve read and found to be helpful.
-If and when I have opportunity to read other books on this topic, I’ll be sure to mention them here at Yankee Homestead.

 It’s been quite a while since I read this book, but it represented my first concrete steps toward getting to the bottom of this issue for myself.
 Before reading this book, I wasn’t entirely sure who to believe or what to do.